Chia-Network/chialisp-web/docs/doc2.md

 ---
 id: doc2
-title: Part 2 - Coins, Spends and Wallets
+title: 2 - Coins, Spends and Wallets
 ---

 This guide directly continues on from [part 1](/docs/) so if you haven't read that, please do so before reading this.